alyfaress/Mini-React-Projects/README.md

 # projects
-This project1 is about a "ToDo" list
+This   a simple "ToDo" list with vanilla javascript